Y.js Binding

 - Changes in the MobX observable are replicated to

-transactions have concluded.
-Consequently, do not initiate MobX actions that modify the bound object during an ongoingY.js
+Y.jsonly after the outermost MobX action has completed.
+Therefore, avoid executing anyY.jstransactions until MobX actions finish.
+Y.jschanges are merged into the MobX observable only after allY.jstransactions have concluded.
+Consequently, do not initiate MobX actions that modify the bound object during an ongoingY.jstransaction.

 Utility Functions

-structure corresponding to a given node within a bound tree.
-This is useful when you need to map a node back to its Y.js
+The getYjsValueForNode function returned by the bind function resolves a Y.js value corresponding to a given node within a bound tree.
+This is useful when you need to map a node back to its Y.js counterpart.

 If the target node is not part of the bound tree it throws an error.